Lawyers provide advice, write documents and conduct negotiations on legal matters, and may represent clients in court and tribunal proceedings.

 A barrister provides legal advice and drafts documents in complex matters.
 They conduct negotiations and appear in courts and tribunal hearings on behalf of clients.
 Generally, the barrister's client is a solicitor, who briefs the barrister on behalf of a company or private person when a case requires specialist research or advocacy skills.
 A barrister may also undertake research and consult with clients and witnesses.
-Barristers wear wigs and gowns in some courts, solicitors do not.
-It is common to practise as a solicitor for a few years before becoming a barrister.

 A judge presides over civil and criminal proceedings in courts of law, making sure that trials are run fairly, according to the rules of law and evidence.

 A magistrate hears criminal matters to determine whether defendants will be committed for trial, and judges criminal offences without a jury.